December 8, 2022

 Resources relating to this podcast:

-Paul and Doug talk about the importance of establishing your core purpose, values and the behavioural standards expected within your firm.
-This will then underpin everything done within your firm and reflect in the team you work with and the people you recruit.
-Without this Doug believes you are 'working in the dark'.
+Paul and Doug discuss the importance of establishing the core purpose, the values and the behavioural standards expected within your firm.
+This will underpin everything your firm does and is reflected in the team you work with and the people you recruit.
+Without this, Doug believes you are 'working in the dark'.

-They talk about being a 'team led' firm rather than a 'client led' firm and really making time for your team and your individual team members.
-You do this by being present and really listening to them and avoiding all the distractions of normal life.
+They talk about being a 'team-led' firm rather than a 'client-led' firm and really making time for your team and your individual team members.
+You do this by being present, really listening to them and avoiding distractions.

-During the conversation they talk about a sense of safety and how vital this is to feeling like you belong in a firm.
+During their conversation, they talk about a sense of safety and how vital this is to feeling like you belong in a firm.

-Both Paul and Doug recognise that conversations matter, conversations with your clients and your team and that when you have these conversations you need to really listen, really care, be curious and committed to that moment, ensuring that your team member or client knows that they have your full attention, this is something that they both talk about at numerous points during the podcast and refer to as the 3C's, they also align them to the 3R's and belonging cues, from a team members point of view.
+Both Paul and Doug recognise that conversations matter, conversations with both your clients and your team, and, when you have these conversations, you need to truly listen, really care, and be curious and committed to that moment, ensuring that your team member or client knows that they have your full attention.

 Never Miss An Episode